-It's important to remember that treatment for testicular cancer is really successful and nearly everyone is cured.
+It's important to remember that treatment for testicular cancer can be really successful.

 We have more information about the testicles, other organs near them and other types of testicular cancer.